Published on Wednesday, November 3, 2021, last updated

 Resolve pull request conflicts from your IDE

-To resolve conflicts from your IDE, open it and change your current branch to your pull request branch with git checkout BRANCH-NAME
+To resolve conflicts from your IDE, open it and change your current branch to your pull request branch with git checkout BRANCH-NAME.
+Then, pull the latest version of the base branch code with git pull REMOTE-NAME BASE-BRANCH-name (in our team, this command is git pull origin main).

 Your terminal will warn you about conflicts he encountered.